brainstormforce/wp-spectra/readme.txt

 = 2.15.3 - Wednesday, 18th September 2024 =
 * Fix: Global - Resolved an issue causing the editor to freeze when the Info box and Separator blocks were used in the sync pattern.
 * Fix: Global - Resolved an issue wherein the Design Library would alter the appearance List and Heading blocks in the editor.

-= 2.15.2 - Thursday, 29th August 2024 =
-* Improvement: Container - Added a children-width option for flex columns.
-* Fix: Container - Resolved an issue wherein the "Children Width" option would not work as intended.
-* Fix: FAQ - Resolved an issue wherein the question icon color would not appear correctly in the editor as compared to the frontend.
-* Fix: FAQ - Resolved an issue wherein HTML anchor would not work as intended.
-* Fix: Quick Action Bar - Resolved an issue wherein the Quick Access Bar would become non-functional after editing a pattern.
-* Fix: Global - Resolved a DOMException issue for iFrames in the block editor with the Stripe plugin.

 The full changelog is available [here](https://wpspectra.com/whats-new/).